errata-ai/vale/README.md

 ## Installation

+There are a few options to choose from:

 - Install through [Homebrew](http://brew.sh) on **macOS**:

     ```bash
     $ brew tap ValeLint/vale
     $ brew install vale
     ```
+- Install via the Windows Installer package (`.msi`) on the [releases page](https://github.com/valelint/vale/releases).
 - Manually install on **Windows**, **macOS**, or **Linux** by downloading an executable from the [releases page](https://github.com/valelint/vale/releases).

 ## Usage